Shykid1/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - This is used to print the absolute path name of the current working directory. \n
+ls - This command is for listing content in your current directory